MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

-We will start by implementing logic to each of the implemented methods from the PositionProvider interface.
-Some of these will be generic others will be specific to CiscoDNA.
+We will start by implementing logic to each of the implemented methods from the `PositionProvider` interface.
+Some of these will be generic, while others will be specific to CiscoDNA.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>